For Swiss Companies

 • Maintain a EUR-denominated Swiss bank account.
 The standard approach.
 Receive EUR from customers (Amazon, Shopify payouts, B2B wire transfers), pay German VAT in EUR, and convert to CHF only when needed for Swiss operations.
 Avoids per-transaction conversion costs.

 • Convert CHF to EUR at time of SEPA debit.
 Simpler but more expensive.
-Your Swiss bank converts CHF to EUR using the applicable exchange rate (typically a 0.5–2% spread) each time the Finanzamt SEPA-debits your account.
+Your Swiss bank converts CHF to EUR using the applicable exchange rate (typically a 0.5–2% spread) each time the tax office SEPA-debits your account.

 Monthly filing for Swiss sellers